NadiaBotha/Task10_Lvl01-Capstone02/README.md

 ## Installing and running the program
 Install Python 3.7 or a later version by clicking [here](https://www.python.org/downloads/).
 After installing Python, download and install the pygame module.
 Please see steps [here](https://www.pygame.org/wiki/GettingStarted).

+Download all the files from the GitHub repository.
+Make sure that all the .jpg and .png files are saved in the same folder as the task15_game.py file.

 Open Python IDE, IDLE, from the start menu.
 In IDLE, select file, open and open task15_game.py.
 Select Run, Run the module, from the top ribbon.